Glocalization: Education

 Glocalization of education has been proposed in the specific areas of politics, economics, culture, teaching, information, organization, morality, spirituality, religion and "temporal" literacy.
 The recommended approach is for local educators to consult global resources for materials and techniques and then adapt them for local use.
 For example, in information, it involves advancing computer and media understanding to allow students and educators to look beyond their local context.

 Media

 Thomas Friedman in The World Is Flat talks about how the Internet encourages glocalization, such as encouraging people to make websites in their native languages.

 Television

 Besides the usage of Internet, television and commercials have become useful strategies that global companies have used to help localize their products.
 Companies, such as McDonald's, have relied on television and commercials in not only the Western Hemisphere but in other parts of the world to attract a varying range of audiences in accordance with the demographic of the local area.
 For example, they have used mascots ranging anywhere from a male clown in the Western Hemisphere to attract younger audiences to an "attractive" female clown in Japan to attract older audiences.

+Video games

+Some translators of video games favor glocalization over the process of localization in video games.
+In this context, glocalization seeks from the outset to minimize localization requirements for video games intended to be universally appealing.
+Academic Douglas Eyman cites the Mists of Pandaria expansion for World of Warcraft as an example of glocalization because it was designed at the outset to appeal to global audiences while celebrating Chinese culture.